 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Housay family name include Hussey, Houssey, Huzzy, Huzzey and others.

 Early Notables of the Housay family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Housay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Housay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Housay family to Ireland

 Some of the Housay family moved to Ireland, but this topic is not covered in this excerpt.